goessner/g2-mec/README.md

 Linear `line` elements  | ![img.line-label.mec]

 The dotted lines indicate the labels offset distance, which is set by the style property `style({labelOffset:<val>})`.

-Who might need *yet another 2D graphics library* ?
-Well, *(non-software)* engineers and scientists mostly need an easy way to create some prototypal - static or interactive - web based graphics.
-They want a small and high performant library with a simple and intuitive API fully documented on a single page cheat sheet.

 ### Truss Example with Labels###